Synth and Swagger - Full Moon on Monday - Halloween and New Wave

 The B-52s - Devil in My Car

-The B-52s were topically diverse: they wrote campy and sometimes cartoonish songs about sci-fi (Planet Claire), the environment (Juicy Jungle), etc..
-Devil in My Car has that goofiness, but it’s juxtaposed nicely with a horror movie vibe.
+The B-52s were topically diverse: they wrote campy and sometimes cartoonish songs about space exploration (Planet Claire), the environment (Juicy Jungle), etc..
+Now Devil in My Car has that goofiness, but it’s juxtaposed nicely with a horror movie vibe.
 As you may have guessed, the band’s car gets hijacked by none other than the devil himself.
-And he’s not meandering in a cul-de-sac: instead he’s recklessly speeding down the highway at 90 miles an hour toward his realm.
+And the Red One's not meandering in a cul-de-sac: instead he’s recklessly speeding down the highway at 90 miles an hour toward his realm.
 This kind of song is right in vocalist Fred Schneider’s wheelhouse; he has a lot of fun with a convincing freak-out.
 Cindy Wilson and Kate Pierson chime in with worries and screams.
 But they also harmonize nicely which grounds the song nicely.
 Their matter-of-fact chant of “freeway to hell” is an excellent counterpoint to all this shouting.
 Yes, the lyrics have the subtlety of a sledgehammer but for this song it’s perfect.
 And the B-52s mix it up with cool yet specific metaphors and references (“cloven hoof on the clutch”, “he’s grinning door-to-door”).
 Love it!

 Book of Love - Witchcraft

 Cult band Book of Love adroitly took the synthpop torch from Gary Numan and Howard Jones, and added New Order dance inclinations for good measure.
 They tackle the playful side of Halloween with Witchcraft.
 At first it sounds like a typical Siouxsie and the Banshees song with its goth melody, but that notion’s squashed thanks to the Bewitched nose twitch sound about ten seconds in.
 Lead vocalist Susan Ottaviano really has a crush on someone, so she uses her wiccan abilities to make a love potion right in the song.
 With an assist from fellow band members Lee and Roselli, they list the ingredients as they’re making it and then say the necessary chant (which includes the characters of - Bewitched!).
 The tongue-in-cheek tone is reinforced by the light synth work, goofy sound effects, and Ottaviano’s “in on the joke” vocals.
-When Witchcraft came out in 1989 it hit the alternative dance clubs (and not just in October).
+When Witchcraft came out in 1989 it was played in alternative dance clubs (and not just in October).

 Get the Collector’s PDF that also discusses the Rezillos’ Flying Saucer Attack (along with timelines and other extras).